Why This Recipe Works

-Add cornstarch, Shaoxing wine, sesame oil, vegetable oil, table salt, sugar, and white pepper powder to the ground pork.
+Add cornstarch, Shaoxing wine, sesame oil, vegetable oil, sugar, and white pepper powder to the ground pork.
 Mix well and set aside in the refrigerator.
 The filling can be made a day ahead.

 For the Dough: In a large bowl, mix flour, cornstarch, salt, sugar, baking powder, and yeast together.
 Warm milk in a microwave, about 30 seconds.
 Stir half of the milk into the flour, combine with a spatula, then stir in the remaining milk until thoroughly combined.
 Knead until dough comes together, about 5 to 10 seconds.
 Transfer dough to a clean work surface and knead until the dough is smooth.
 Grease a bowl with oil, transfer the dough to the bowl, and cover with plastic wrapper.
 Let rest for 30 minutes.

 To Assemble the Buns: Transfer dough to a lightly floured work surface.
 Cut dough into 4 equal parts.
 Roll out one portion of dough into a 6-inch snake, and cut into 6 equal pieces.
 Roll each piece of dough into a ball, flatten it with the palm of your hand, and roll the dough out with a small rolling pin until it is about 3 1/2 inches in diameter.